eclipse-archived/codewind-docs/docs/_documentations/vsc-codechange.md

 To see this feature in action, make a change to the getting started example.

-Edit the index.html file
+1\.
+Edit the index.html file.

 ![](dist/images/vsc-codechange.png){:width="800px"}

-and navigate to the bottom of the file to find the lines.
+2\.
+Navigate to the bottom of the file to find the lines.

 ![](dist/images/vsc-codeline.png)

+3\.
 Change the heading from *Congratulations* to *I did this*.

 ![](dist/images/vsc-ididthis.png)